laobamac/WhateverBlue/Manual/FAQ.IntelHD.en.md

 Detailed information about framebuffers and connectors can be extracted with [010 Editor](http://www.sweetscape.com/010editor/) and the [IntelFramebuffer.bt](./IntelFramebuffer.bt) script.
 This information is useful for those who make custom patches.
 ![ifbt](./Img/ifbt.png)
-In 10.14 for SKL and newer to get a dump suitable for the script you can use the debug version of *WEG* with the
+In 10.14 for SKL and newer to get a dump suitable for the script you can use the debug version of *WEB* with the
 `-igfxdump` boot-argument.
 The dump will be saved to /var/log/
-The original and patched dumps can be obtained with IOReg when using a debug version of *WEG* and booting with the
+The original and patched dumps can be obtained with IOReg when using a debug version of *WEB* and booting with the
-`-igfxfbdump` boot-argument from `IOService:/IOResources/WhateverGreen` (dumps from IOReg is simplified, don't use for bt script).
+`-igfxfbdump` boot-argument from `IOService:/IOResources/WhateverBlue` (dumps from IOReg is simplified, don't use for bt script).

 ## VGA Support